Sermons, 1919-1924

 Earl Clement Davis

-This sermon starts as a historical discussion about dealing with heretics and resolving doctrinal differences of opinion.
-He talks a lot about "heresy hunters".
-Davis argues against creeds and argues for engaging with different opinions productively.
-He argues that this is part of the essence of the Protestant Reformation.
-A handwritten notation indicates that he also read this sermon on September 25, 1949 in Petersham.
+This sermon discusses the history of dealing with heretics and resolving doctrinal differences of opinion.
+Davis is against creeds and promotes engaging productively with different opinions.
+He argues that this is part of the essence of the protestant reformation.
+According to a handwritten notation on the manuscript by Earl Davis, he also read this sermon in Petersham on September 25, 1949.

 Date refers to Date Given.